grablab/openhand-hardware/README.md

 To start, open up the assembly files for the various hands.
 Complete sets of stl's should be in each hand directory.

+Things to note:
-Note that most Solidworks parts have dependencies on other parts.
+- Most Solidworks parts have dependencies on other parts.
 To avoid warnings/errors when opening assemblies, be sure to have "Load referenced documents" set to "All" in Options>>External References
+- Many of the assemblies use Configurations extensively to cut down on the number of CAD source files I have to maintain.
+Be sure to check them out!
+- More details about our approach to CAD for this project can be found in our [CAD Guide](http://www.eng.yale.edu/grablab/openhand/OpenHand%20CAD%20Guide.pdf)